richelbilderbeek/city_of_thieves/Article/README.md

 For one or more times, 4 dice are rolled.
 In a pre-defined order, the dice values determine the player's characteristics.
-A player's skill equals the first dice roll value plus three [this deviates from the game], the condition is the sum of two dice rolls, where luck is the last dice roll value plus six.
+A player's skill equals the first dice roll value plus three (this deviates from the game, see 'Discussion'), the condition is the sum of two dice rolls, where luck is the last dice roll value plus six.
 The player may roll as often as possible, allowing to get the best values, but this is quite dull.